COVID-19 pandemic in Estonia: March 2020

 14 March: The number of infected was 115.
 By county, the count of infected was: 54 cases in Tallinn and Harju County, 31 in Saare County, 9 in Võru County, 6 in Tartu County, 12 in Pärnu County, and 3 in Lääne-Viru and Ida-Viru County each.
 A total of 853 samples had been tested.

 15 March: The number of confirmed cases was 171.
 Since 31 January, a total of 1,133 samples had been tested.

 Due to the wide spread of the disease, the criteria for testing were changed, so that only people with more serious symptoms, at-risk groups, healthcare workers, and people providing vital services were to be tested.

 16 March: The number of confirmed infected was 205.
 A total of 1,387 samples had been tested.

 17 March: The number of confirmed infected was 225.
 A total of 1,625 samples had been tested.

 18 March: The number of confirmed infected was 258.
 A total of 2,020 samples had been tested.

 19 March: The number of confirmed infected was 267.
 A total of 2,259 samples had been tested.

 20 March: The number of confirmed infected was 283.
 A total of 2,504 samples had been tested.

 21 March: The number of confirmed infected was 306.
 A total of 2,812 samples had been tested.

 22 March: The number of confirmed infected was 326.
 A total of 3,229 samples had been tested.

 23 March: The number of confirmed infected was 352.
 A total of 3,724 samples had been tested.

 25 March: First death of a coronavirus patient.

 26 March: In Südamekodu elderly home in Saaremaa two residents tested positive for coronavirus.

 27 March: After all residents and workers of Südamekodu elderly home in Saaremaa were tested, 22 residents and 3 workers tested positive for COVID-19.

 29 March: Two more confirmed deaths of coronavirus patients, bringing the total to 3 deaths in the country.

 30 March: Health Board requested installation of a field hospital in Kuressaare.

 April 2020

-Field hospital will be set up next to the regular hospital in Kuressaare on 2 April.
+2 April: Field hospital set up next to the regular hospital in Kuressaare.